Twix cheesecakes bites on a lollipop stick and miniature Twix sugar cookie sandwiches.

 First of all – mini = more chocolate.
 Second – no wrappers = kind of a good thing and kind of a bad thing.
 Like my husband surprised me with a whole bag of these Bites…and they were gone within 5 days.
 With no help.
 I tend to be less conscious of how much I am eating without a growing wrapper pile…

-First on the menu – TWIX cheesecake Bites.
+First up, twix cheesecake Bites.
 These are so much fun and pretty simple to make.
-The actual cheesecake is pretty typical cheesecake stuff with TWIX Bites mixed in.
+The actual cheesecake is pretty typical cheesecake stuff with twix Bites mixed in.
 The thing that makes these exciting is cutting them in the shape of a circle and putting them on a lollipop stick.

 I’m convinced that not only do desserts always taste better in miniature form, but definitely always tastes best on a lollipop stick.

 And don’t even get me started about dipping them in a thick coating of milk chocolate.
 Because that is what puts these desserts so over the top.
 In all the best ways of course!